Broadcast News (film): Plot

-Wanting to complete a story without outside assistance, Tom creates a piece on date rape; the piece includes an extended interview with a rape victim, where Tom is shown tearing up in reaction to her story.
-Aaron and Jane are unimpressed with the story, but Jane finds it affecting nonetheless.
+Wanting to complete a story without outside assistance, Tom creates a piece on date rape that includes an interview with a rape victim, where Tom is shown tearing up in reaction.
 In the face of potential layoffs, Aaron receives an opportunity to anchor the weekend news due to most of his colleagues going to the White House Correspondents' Dinner.
 He seeks advice from Tom, who encourages Aaron to be more salesman-like in his approach.
-Aaron writes high-quality copy and takes Tom's advice, but during the broadcast begins sweating uncontrollably, resulting in a disastrous broadcast.
-Meanwhile, Jane and Tom begin to progress romantically at the White House Correspondents' Dinner.
+Aaron takes Tom's advice but during the broadcast begins sweating uncontrollably, resulting in a disastrous broadcast.
+Meanwhile, Jane and Tom progress romantically at the White House Correspondents' Dinner.
 But before things get more involved, Jane leaves to console Aaron.
-The two have a heated argument, where Aaron tells Jane that Tom represents everything Jane hates about the direction of news media.
-Aaron also tells Jane that he is in love with her.
+The two have a heated argument, where Aaron tells Jane that Tom represents everything she hates about the direction of news media.
+He also tells Jane that he is in love with her.

-The forewarned layoffs hit the network, resulting in many colleagues losing their jobs.
+The layoffs hit the network, resulting in many colleagues losing their jobs.
 Tom is moved to the London office, indicating that he is being groomed for a national anchor position; Jane is promoted to bureau chief.
 Tom and Jane agree to take a romantic getaway together before starting their new jobs.
-Aaron tenders his resignation and tells Jane he plans to take a job at a local television station in Portland, Oregon.
-Before he leaves, he tells Jane that Tom's tears during his date rape piece were staged; reviewing the footage, Jane realizes that Aaron is correct.
-Jane angrily confronts him at the airport, saying that his actions were a breach of journalistic ethics and that she cannot in good conscience become personally involved with him.
-Tom argues with her, but eventually relents, leaving Jane behind.
+Aaron tells Jane he plans to take a job at a television station in Portland, Oregon.
+Before he leaves, he tells Jane that Tom's tears during his date-rape piece were staged; reviewing the footage, Jane realizes that he is correct.
+She angrily confronts Tom at the airport, saying that his actions were a breach of journalistic ethics and that she cannot in good conscience become involved with him.
+Tom argues with her but relents, leaving Jane behind.

 The three meet again seven years later.
-Tom has taken over as national anchorman, Aaron has a wife and child, and Jane has a new boyfriend.
-Jane reveals she plans to take a managing editor role for the network in New York, working with Tom again.
-Tom leaves after Jane declines a dinner invitation with him and his fiancée, while she and Aaron sit on a bench and catch up on their respective lives.
+Tom has taken over as national anchor, Aaron has a wife and child, and Jane has a new boyfriend.
+Jane plans to take a managing editor role for the network in New York, working with Tom again.
+Tom leaves after Jane declines a dinner invitation with him and his fiancée, while she and Aaron catch up on their respective lives.